GluuFederation/magento-oxd-extension/README.md

 =========================
 ![image](https://raw.githubusercontent.com/GluuFederation/gluu-magento-sso-login-extension/master/plugin.jpg)

-OpenID Connect SSO By Gluu extension gives access for login to your Magento site, with the help of GLUU server.
+OpenID Connect SSO By Gluu extension gives access for login to your Magento site, with the help of Gluu server.

-There are already 2 versions of OpenID Connect SSO By Gluu (2.4.2.0 and 2.4.3.0) extensions, each in its turn is working with oXD and GLUU servers.
-For example if you are using OpenID Connect SSO By Gluu-2.4.2.0 extension, you need to connect with oXD-server-2.4.2.

 Now I want to explain in details how to use extension step by step.